-In summary, to have axions brighten SNIa, we need resonant conversions inside or near SN to generate an initial axion flux as large as the initial photon flux.
-We also need more axions converting into photons than the other way round in IGM.
-Yet as we show above by considering some simple necessary conditions for the scenario to work, the two requirements above point towards very different axion mass ranges.
+In summary, to have axions brighten SNIa, we need resonant conversions inside or near SN in order to generate an initial axion flux as large as the initial photon flux.
+We also need more axions converting into photons in the IGM rather than the other way around.
+Yet as we show above by considering some simple necessary conditions for the scenario to work, the two requirements mentioned point towards very different axion mass ranges.

 As bold model builders, we could consider more complicated scenarios, e.g, a photon-dark photon-axion system, similar to the setup in Ref.~\cite{Choi:2018mvk} for a different purpose.
 Then in the IGM, it is the dark magnetic field, which could be much larger than the ordinary magnetic field, that converts axions into photons or vice versa.
-Yet even considering a large dark magnetic field of order $10 \mu$G as considered in~\cite{Choi:2018mvk}, we could see from Eq.~\eqref{eq:P0largemass}, the photon-axion conversion probability is still tiny for axion mass above $10^{-11}$ eV.
+Yet even considering a large dark magnetic field of order $10 \mu$G as considered in~\cite{Choi:2018mvk}, we could see from Eq.~\eqref{eq:P0largemass} that the photon-axion conversion probability is still tiny for axion mass above $10^{-11}$ eV.
 We will leave it for interested readers to explore further whether there are loopholes in our arguments.